wultra/sike-java/docs/Readme.md

 KeyPair keyPairB = keyGenerator.generateKeyPair(Party.BOB);
 ```

-You can obtain the keys from the key pair like this:
+You can obtain the keys from the key pair using:

 ```java
 PrivateKey priv = keyPair.getPrivate();